Skip to Content

 How to Brew Tea Properly

 Good tea poorly brewed tastes worse than mediocre tea well brewed.
-The basics:
+Here are the basics for brewing a quality cup of tea:

-Water quality matters.
-Use filtered water if your tap water has strong flavors.
+• Water quality: Use filtered water if your tap water has strong flavors.
 Hard water can make tea taste flat.

-Timing matters.
-Oversteeping creates bitterness from tannin extraction.
+• Timing: Steeping tea for too long creates bitterness from tannin extraction.
 Set a timer, especially when you’re learning a new tea.
-Most teas are best between 2-5 minutes.
+Most teas are best steeped between 2-5 minutes.

 General guidelines: